Module 2

 Elena

-I've reviewed what happened.
-Our chatbot gave you incorrect information about the premium account fee waiver.
-That fee waiver was discontinued six months ago, but our chatbot's information wasn't updated.
-That's our error, not yours.
+Our chatbot gave you incorrect information about the premium fee waiver.
+That waiver was discontinued six months ago, but the chatbot wasn't updated.
+Our error, not yours.

 Robert